Martinuuu/Martinuuu/README.md

 I am experienced in programming languages such as Python and C#, and I am currently focusing on learning React Native to develop mobile applications.
 I also make some games in Unity for fun and I am also interested in learning more about algorithms, data structures and software design patterns.

 Thank you for visiting my profile and I hope you find my projects interesting and informative.

+... and of course this damm text is written by ChatGPT, like im writing this all by myself.